9. Jupyter Notebooks

 First we start by fetching a container:

-singularity build jupyter.sif docker://jupyter/scipy-notebook:latest
+apptainer build jupyter.sif docker://jupyter/scipy-notebook:latest

-This will pull one of the official jupyter containers from docker hub, and build a singularity container from it.
+This will pull one of the official jupyter containers from docker hub, and build a apptainer container from it.
 This container encapsulates the entire environment and can be entered to start a notebook session.
 Supported jupyter containers can be found here, and more docker images in general can be found at docker hub.

 After the build procedure is complete, you can start the jupyter instance on a worker node (not a UI) with

-singularity run jupyter.sif
+apptainer run jupyter.sif

 which will automatically start the instance.
 Alternatively, you can start an interactive shell session in the container and start it manually:

-singularity shell jupyter.sif
+apptainer shell jupyter.sif

 jupyter lab